shelbyspees/intro-to-tracing-slos/slides.md

 )
 ```

-^ we also have the ability to filter out test projects, so let’s do that.
+^ for our SLI, we also have the ability to filter out test projects, so let’s do that.
-I don’t want someone on-call to get woken up by dev enthusiastically reproducing a provisioning error
+if one of our devs is enthusiastically reproducing a provisioning error, I don't want that to wake up whoever's on-call.
 the test provisions are still generating traces. the data is there for our dev to use when debugging. we're not changing anything at write-time
-we're just filtering those provisions out for the SLO query
+we're just filtering out those test provisions for the SLO query

 # define a condition for “good”